.avif)

 Get ahead of your finances with the help of Orb

-We've explored the ins and outs of the rule of 40 in SaaS.
+We've explored the ins and outs of the Rule of 40 in SaaS.
 We’ve also explained how crucial it is for companies to balance growth with profitability.
 To achieve this balance, you need accurate insights into your financial performance to adapt your pricing strategy as you scale.

 That's where Orb comes in.

-Orb is a done-for-you billing platform designed to help SaaS businesses like yours achieve and exceed the rule of 40.
+Orb is a done-for-you billing platform designed to help SaaS businesses like yours achieve and exceed the Rule of 40.
 We do so by providing accurate billing, flexible pricing structures, and in-depth financial reporting.